flybywiresim/docs/docs/start/reported-issues.md

 #### ^^SU5 Issues^^

-Asobo’s implementation of the effects of non-standard day pressure and temperature on altitude remains inaccurate for the release of SU5 affecting the following:
+The effects of non-standard day pressure and temperature on altitude in MSFS is inaccurate for SU5 affecting the following:

 - Airplane altitude provided to ATC from the airplane transponder will not correlate correctly with the airplane indicated on the airplane's altimeter.
 VATSIM / IVAO will see MSFS airplanes at a different altitude than what the pilots see.